jmharvey1/MCUFriend_STM32CUBEIDE/Build Docs/ReadMe.txt

 In the “Slow” mode, tone samples are processed at 8ms intervals, and in the “Fast” mode processing is done every 4ms.
 Normally, for well sent code at <30wpm, the slow mode will yield better results.
 While for faster WPM rates, or irregular symbol timing, the “fast” mode can/will yield a more accurate parsing.

 Other Touch Screen Displays:
-Realistically this project is designed for a “480 x 320” pixel display.
+The Decoder & Keyboard projects are designed for a “480 x 320” pixel display.
+While the SDR project uses a 240 x 320 display.
+All use the Arduino sheild form factor.
 However; within this group, vendors can use different touch pin pairs than whats been assigned in the default code.
+The SDR & Decoder projects now have built-in screen cal code.
+This code should discover and set the parameters described below.
+And therefore should supercede the need for the following instructions.
+But are still here, as general information.
+Note: The BT Keyboard project does NOT require the "touch" option.
 If your Display uses something other than PB7/PA6 & PA&/PB6, see/modify lines 43 &44 in the BtnSuprt.h file.
 They currently read:
 const int XP=PB7, XM=PA6, YP=PA7, YM=PB6;
 const int TS_LEFT=634,TS_RT=399,TS_TOP=492,TS_BOT=522;